GGAlanSmithee/learning-intel-x86-assembly/002_write_to_terminal/002_write_to_terminal.md

 A bit is a number that can be either 0 or 1.
 At the lowest level (object code) all software is represented as binary.
 This is because a bit is a digital representation of the underlying hardware component operations, such as logic gates, that can be either on (1) or off (0). [read more][binary]

-A binary number contains one or more bits, grouped as bytes (8 bits), which is referred to as "segmented addressing" or more specifically as "byte adressing".
+A binary number contains one or more bits, grouped as bytes (8 bits), which is referred to as "segmented addressing" or more specifically as "byte addressing".
 In a binary integer (whole number) the most significant bit (MSB) is to the left and the least significant bit (LSB) is to the right.
 That is, the number is changed to a higher order of magnitudes as you change bits further to the left.

 in the Intel x86 architecture [manual][intel manual], vol. 1, ch.
 1.3.3, they represent binary numbers as a string of digits followed by a `B`, ie. `1010B`